 - Registration is done online.
 If all available spots have been filled, any further entries will be placed on a waiting list, in the order that they are received.
 The captain of a team on the waiting list will be contacted only if there is a space available.
-This may occur at any time during the quarter.
+This may occur at any time during the semester.

 - If a team chooses to enter more than one sport and/or day, it is the team captain's responsibility to resolve all conflicts before submitting their entries.